 Off-Hill Tip: "The best place for lunch at Mount Snow is Tony’s Pizza, but if you’re trying to find some après, Cuzzins is the spot.
 For dinner and a game of pool, the best place to go is Dover Forge." - Devin Logan

-TuesdayPartly cloudy with a chance of rain, then rain showers in the afternoon.
-High of 64F.
-Winds from the SSW at 5 to 10 mph.
-Chance of rain 60%.
+FridayPartly cloudy early.
+Scattered thunderstorms developing in the afternoon.
+High 76F.
+Winds SSW at 5 to 10 mph.
+Chance of rain 40%.

 Friday NightScattered thunderstorms during the evening, then cloudy skies overnight.
 Low around 60F.
 Winds light and variable.
 Chance of rain 40%.